WenqiAngieWu/WenqiAngieWu.github.io/aboutme.md

 <p> I first joined a quantitative hedge fund where I researched multi-factor stock selection strategies.
 I also paid close attention to utilizing some numerical tricks, such as using non-linear functions to transform factors to reduce the correlation of return time series between my strategy’s and thousands of others’ in the fund's library.
 Besides, I once suggested assessing the performance of stock price forecast and re-estimating the cost of short selling.
 The fund manager highly valued my ideas and assigned a team to improve the back-testing framework.</p>

-<p> Later, I was among the two students selected to work at the Sales and Trading Department at CICC, a top investment bank in China.
-I not only conducted quantitative work including automated data processing and modeling but also explained models in plain language to clients with little quantitative knowledge.
+<p> Later, I was selected to work at the Sales and Trading Department at CICC, a leading investment bank in China.
+I not only conducted quantitative work including automated data processing and modeling but also explained models in plain language to team members.
 From raw data to modeling to the presentation, I had the opportunity to develop a holistic view of the business. </p>

 <p> Afterward, I joined the Derivatives Department at Shanghai Futures Exchange, where I performed wrangling and visualization on real trading data of options, and forecast volatility and its distribution.
 Besides, I independently worked on the project of index design and implementation.</p>